 Although they’re more fragile, ceramic or stoneware dog bowls can be much prettier than your standard dog bowl.
 Yes, really!
 They often feature fun designs or color patterns, so you can match Fido’s dishes to the family’s dishes.
 This ceramic bowl from Ethical has a cool color pattern and a high-gloss finish, which makes cleaning and maintenance easy.

 This bowl’s heavy-weight construction makes it tough to tip over, which is perfect for puppies who like to carry their dishes around the house or tip over their bowls to eat lunch off the floor.
-One reviewer even wrote that it was “virtually impossible to turn over.”
+One buyer even wrote that it was “virtually impossible to turn over.”

 Ethical's bowls are available in several sizes, from 5” in diameter to 9.5” in diameter, making it simple to choose the perfect volume for your pet.
 Plus, this bowl is dishwasher safe, making clean up extra easy.